-There are several things to keep in mind in building a Connect app.
+There are several things to keep in mind in building an Add-on app.
 The "Ready to Go" program is designed to support you in bringing your Microsoft Dynamics 365 Business Central offers into Microsoft Appsource.
 The program encompasses the following three core support options that you can leverage: